Product Release

 What's new

 • Polymarket event importer.
-Browse Polymarket events directly in Ditto, filter by category and resolution date, and import the ones that fit your validation work.
+Browse Polymarket events directly in FishDog, filter by category and resolution date, and import the ones that fit your validation work.
 Suitability rules filter out very low-liquidity or thinly-traded markets — those that aren't a useful calibration target.

 • Calibration runs.
 A recruited panel answers the imported question; the panel's distribution is compared against Polymarket's mid-market price at the time of the run.
 Validation metrics (calibration error, Brier-score components) are computed and persisted.